How we helped India’s largest private sector bank promote their flagship finance app

 Check it out:

-The music in the beginning of the video is soft and has an undertone of sadness to it.
-This highlights the mood of the scene, which is about the pain points of the customers.
+The music at the beginning of the video is soft and has a monotonous aura to it.
+This encapsulates the mood of the scene, which is more about the pain points of the customers.

-After the PayZapp app is introduced, the music starts picking up pace and is more lively, upbeat and optimistic and what we tried to convey was that the PayZapp app was something to be excited about.
+Once the Ipal app is introduced, the music picks up the tempo and is more optimistic.
+We wanted to convey with the music that the Ipal app was something to be thrilled about.

 From our experience we now have access to a vast library of voice over talents of different nationalities, accents, gender, age groups and voice tones.